tmenguy/ha-solcast-solar/DEVELOPERS.md

   ],
 ```

-As a core component (to run tests the integration must be mounted under core components, and this also makes the simulator available):
+As a core component (to run tests the integration must be mounted under core components):

 ```
   "mounts": [